 Fishing in Anguilla tends to be a commercial affair, and sport fishing in Anguilla is still in its infancy.
 Still, if you'd like nothing more than to drop a line in Anguilla, it is a possibility.
 While some fishing charter services provide their guests with equipment, this is not true of all of them.
 If you are an avid angler with an agenda, you may want to consider bringing your own supplies.
 You can drop a line in shallow waters off of one of the island's beaches or head out to deeper waters so long as you first purchase a permit from the Department of Fisheries and Marine Services.
 The cost is $30(USD) or $80(ECD).
 Note that even with a permit, spearfishing is always illegal, and lobster trapping is illegal as well.
 There are several fishing charters willing to take visitors out a little deeper, and commercial fishermen will sometimes take you out with them for a fee.
 Both options can be more expensive than elsewhere in the Caribbean, but this is in part due to that fact that they will typically handle obtaining all of your permits for you.

 Fly-fisherman can expect to reel in lady fish and snook, while deep sea anglers have been known to catch barracuda, dorado, grouper, kingfish, marlin, sailfish, and wahoo.

-If you are thinking about spending some time with a rod in your hand, there are 7 different charter operators that can help you find the best fishing spots.
+If you are intrigued by the idea of spending some time with a rod in your hand, you may be pleased to learn there are 12 different charter operators that can help make it happen.